kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 # Conclusions

 In this tutorial, we have analyzed the `ViT` model and how it works.
-We have developed a simple `ViT` classifier for the pizza-sushi-steak dataset and trained the model.
+We have developed a simple `ViT` classifier for the 🍕🍣🥩 dataset and trained the model.
 We have also analyzed two approaches for explaining the behavior of the `ViT` model.
-The first approach called <mark>Attention Rollout</mark> is based on the `Attention Maps` and actually a way to summarize the content of the attention maps to understand the behavior of the model.
-The second approach is called <mark>Gradient Attention Rollout</mark> and is based on the `Gradient-based` methods and actually a way to visualize the gradient influence over the attention maps which helps as well to understand the behavior of the model.
+The first approach called <mark>Attention Rollout</mark> is based on the `Attention Maps` and a way to summarize the content of the attention maps to understand the behavior of the model.
+The second approach is called <mark>Gradient Attention Rollout</mark> and is based on the `Gradient-based` methods and a way to visualize the gradient influence over the attention maps which helps as well to understand the behavior of the model.
 We conclude with a simple TODO exercise that will help you understand the behavior of the `ViT` model and the interpretability methods.

 # References
 [[1] A. Vaswani, N. Shazeer, N. Parmar, J. Uszkoreit, L. Jones, A. Gomez, {.
 Kaiser, and I. Polosukhin.
 Advances in Neural Information Processing Systems, page 5998--6008.
 (2017).](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf){: style="font-size: smaller"}